Raj Khosla: Film career

 He assisted Guru Dutt and in 1954 got a break with Milap, starring Dev Anand and Geeta Bali.
 In this film, not only Raj Khosla made a debut as a Director, but a new music director, N. Dutta gave debut music.
 Despite excellent music, the film failed to create waves.
 Fortunately, Khosla's second film produced for him by mentor Guru Dutt, C.I.D.
 (1956) propelled him into the big league.
 C.I.D. was a slick crime thriller that highlighted Khosla's stylish shot taking and innovative song picturization, something passed down from Guru Dutt.

 From here onwards even as he continued to make films, Khosla ricocheted from style to style while adding his own touch to each genre.
 Never wanting to play safe Khosla made some films, which were startlingly different in those times.
 Solva Saal (1958) was a story of a single night wherein a girl elopes with her lover who dupes her and is helped back home by a journalist before her father wakes up and realizes what the girl has done.
+He also acted in the role of a film director within the film itself.
 Bambai Ka Babu (1960) had the hero, a killer, entering the family of the man he has killed as their long lost son and falling in love with his "sister".

 Khosla explored a variety of styles be it crime thrillers (C.I.D., Kala Pani (1958)), musicals (Ek Musafir Ek Hasina (1962) – whose starting point was seven songs composed by O. P. Nayyar), suspense thrillers (Woh Kaun Thi?
 (1964), Mera Saaya (1966), Anita (1967) – his mystery trilogy with actress Sadhana), melodramas (Do Badan (1966), Do Raaste (1969)) or dacoit dramas (Mera Gaon Mera Desh (1971) – which inspired Sholay (1975)).